damirash/ECBS-5241-Final-Project/README.md

 -GDP dataset was analyzed in Python, the work is shown in the "Python work.ipynb" file

--'''IMPORTANT''': Before running the main script, please open main-do-file.do and change line 2 (shown below) to match the directory where you stored the files in your computer
+-IMPORTANT: Before running the main script, please open main-do-file.do and change line 2 (shown below) to match the directory where you stored the files in your computer global dir_main "C:\Users\exile\Documents\final_project"
-   ''global dir_main "C:\Users\exile\Documents\final_project" ''

 ## Data:
 1. Data file: Infant-Mortality.csv